Willie McRae: Early allegations of foul play

-The same year, the extremist pro-independence group Siol nan Gaidheal erected a cairn near the site of McRae's crash.
-The cairn's plaque - which misspells McRae's surname - reads; "Willie MacRae (sic).
+The same year, the republican pro-independence group Siol nan Gaidheal erected a cairn near the site of McRae's crash.
+The cairn's plaque reads; "Willie MacRae (sic).
 A Scottish Patriot Died Here On The Sixth Of April 1985.
 The Struggle Goes On".

 In 1991, Channel 4 broadcast a "Scottish Eye" documentary investigating the mysterious circumstances of McRae's death.
 It found evidence to suggest that McRae had been under surveillance by UK intelligence services and that his death had likely involved foul play.

 In 2005, Winnie Ewing's son Fergus, by then an MSP, requested a meeting with Elish Angiolini, Solicitor General for Scotland, to discuss allegations that have persisted that McRae was under surveillance at the time of his death.
 The request was rebuffed, with Angiolini claiming that he had not been under surveillance and that she was satisfied that a thorough investigation into the case had been carried out.